-Today, we’re taking a closer look at how buyer personas are built, and how to use your buyer personas to build a strong brand persona - and therefore, brand, for your b2b business.
+Today, we’re taking a closer look at how buyer personas are built, and how to use your buyer personas to build a strong brand persona - and therefore, brand - for your b2b business.

-Our buyer personas are typically mapped with information such as:
+Buyer personas are typically mapped with information such as: